abdulsamadshaikh/WP-Shortcode-Inspector/README.md

 1. After activation, go to **Tools → WP Shortcode Inspector**.
 2. Click **Scan Shortcodes** to analyze your website.
 3. View the report to check shortcode usage and their active status.

-## Screenshots

-1. **Shortcode Analysis Dashboard** – Get an overview of shortcode usage and status.
-2. **Shortcode Report** – Lists all shortcodes with their active status.

 ## Frequently Asked Questions